 CONTENTS PAGE

 Introduction

-Scope
+Scope8

-Effective date
+Effective Date 10

-PART A - Guidance and Notes 12
+PART A - GUIDANCE AND NOTES

-Illustrative reports
+Illustrative Reports

 1. Unmodified opinion - Auditor's report on a complete set of consolidated financial statements of a listed entity prepared in accordance with a fair presentation framework

-2. Unmodified opinion - Auditor's report on a complete set of general purpose financial statements of a private company prepared in accordance with a fair presentation framework
+2. Unmodified opinion - Auditor's report on a complete set of general purpose financial statements of a private company prepared in accordance with a fair presentation framework 18

 3. Unmodified conclusion - ISRE 2400 (Revised): Independent reviewer's report on a complete set of general purpose financial statements prepared in accordance with a fair presentation framework

 4. Unmodified opinion - Illustrative Auditor-General of South Africa's report on a complete set of general purpose financial statements

-Notes to the illustrative reports in Part A (denoted as N1-N15)
+Notes to the Illustrative Reports in Part A (denoted as N1-N15)

 Addressee

 Financial statements

 Page numbers

 Identification of the title of each statement that comprises the financial statements

 Opinion

 Ethical requirements

-Key audit matters41
+Key audit matters

-Other information41
+Other information

 Responsibilities of the directors for the financial statements

-Applicable financial reporting framework48
+Applicable financial reporting framework43

 Internal control

 Description of the auditor's responsibilities for the audit of the financial statements

-Auditor's responsibilities for the audit of the financial statements - group audit .
-49
+Auditor's responsibilities for the audit of the financial statements - group audit

-Disclosure of audit tenure .
-50
+Disclosure of audit tenure

-The auditor's signature .
-51